-2.2 What is a taxable supply?
+What is a taxable supply?

-A taxable supply is a supply with consideration and it includes standard-rated and zero-rated supply.
+7. A taxable supply is a supply with consideration and it includes standard-rated and zero-rated supply.
 Supply without consideration can also be deemed to be a supply.
 However, certain taxable supplies are not regarded as supplies for GST purposes.
+Please refer to the GST Guide on Supply for further clarification on the various types of supply.